 Best time to visit Indus Zanskar Conflunce

-Hence, the best time to visit this zanskar and indus meeting point is same as the best time to visit Leh Ladakh, that is, from May to September / October when the roads to Leh Ladakh are open from Srinagar and Manali side.
+Hence, the best time to visit this Zanskar and Indus meeting point is the same as the best time to visit Leh Ladakh, that is, from May to September / October when the roads to Leh Ladakh are open from Srinagar and Manali side.

 Where to stay?

 There is only barren land around the confluence of Indus and Zanskar Rivers for miles, so a day trip is recommended with your base at Leh.
-You can visit Sangam on the same day you are planning to explore the local places in Sham Valley which includes Magnetic Hill, Gurudwara Pathar Sahib, Basgo Plains, Alchi and Likir monasteries or nearby monasteries from Leh.
+You can visit Sangam on the same day you are planning to explore the local places in Sham Valley which include Magnetic Hill, Gurudwara Pathar Sahib, Basgo Plains, Alchi, and Likir monasteries or nearby monasteries from Leh.